 - Don’t wet the foliage, it may cause fungal diseases.

-- In rainy reason, squash plants don’t require much water.
+- For rainy reasons, squash plants don’t require much water.

-- Place the saucers under containers, this lowers the temperature levels in the soil in hot and dry weathers.
+- Place the saucers under containers, this lowers the temperature levels in the soil in hot and dry weather.

 - To control from spreading on the ground, place the containers on the top of the wall or stands or terrace or balcony walls.

 - In the case of Vining varieties, you arrange stakes support for vines to spread vertically.